ChildFund’s Venezuela earthquake response

 Because children can’t wait.

-Amid the chaos, children are at the greatest risk of all, says Radwa el Manssy, ChildFund’s director for Children in Crisis.
+Children are at the greatest risk of all, says Radwa el Manssy, ChildFund’s director for Children in Crisis.
 “An earthquake this powerful destroys not only the built environment, but also the critical connections children depend on to keep them safe and healthy — homes, schools and safe spaces, even their families.
 And every moment without protection or support adds to their distress.”
 ChildFund is responding with a hyper-focus on children’s unique needs — especially for safety.

 Radwa el Manssy is available for interviews and can provide up-to-date information on the response.